arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/API Gateway.md

 - Cache API responses
 - Transform and validate requests and responses
 - **Can be integrated with any HTTP endpoint in the backend or any AWS API**

+> We can use an API Gateway REST API to directly access a DynamoDB table by creating a proxy for the DynamoDB query API.

 ## Endpoint Types
 -   **Edge-Optimized** (default)